 Each of our courses is given for 4 1/2 ECTS credits, the way course credits are called in Europe.
 The number of ECTS are awarded on the basis of the amount of time involved in the teaching hours of a course and the amount of work students expect to put into preparing for tests and exams; these provisions are specified by legislation of the European Union.
 US universities tend to acknowledge 2/3 of ECTS credits, hence students coming from US universities should anticipate earning 3 US credits.
 However, in light of the quality of instructors in our courses and the fact that they have been designed to meet the standards of rigor of an equivalent 4-credit summer course in a top US university, US students may wish to request from their schools the award of 4 US credits.

 Upon completing a course students will be issued an official transcript by Democritus University, an institution which is part of the national education system in Greece and fully accredited by the Greek Ministry of Education.
 The transcript will have the grade of the student as well as the number of credits obtained and it can be used for transferring the credits to the student’s home institution.
 Please bear in mind that U.S. colleges usually require obtaining a grade of C or higher in order to accept credits from a different institution.
 Colleges in other countries may have similar requirements.
 Depending on the student's major and the course one takes in a summer program, the credits can either count towards your major or, in most cases, can be applied toward other "general education requirements."

-Each of our courses has a minimum registration requirement of three.
+Each of our courses has a minimum registration requirement of two students.
 In the event this figure is not reached, it will be up to our discretion to retain the course in question.
-If we choose to cancel it, the registered one or two students will have the option to choose another course in the other programs.
+If we choose to cancel it, the single registered student will have the option to choose another course in the same or other programs.